Complexity classification of local Hamiltonian problems

-\item We were not able to completely determine the complexity of the class of \sham\ problems which are polynomial-time equivalent to the Ising model with transverse magnetic field, merely encapsulating them by a new complexity class $\tim$, where $\nptime \subseteq \tim \subseteq \stoqma$.
-Could it be the case that one of these inclusions is an equality?
-Our intuition is that at least the inclusion $\merlinarthur \subseteq \tim$ should hold, but thus far the proof has eluded us.

 \item Our results can be seen as a quantum generalisation of dichotomy theorems for the {\sc $k$-Max-CSP} problem~\cite{creignou01}.
 Another way to generalise Schaefer's original dichotomy theorem~\cite{schaefer78} would be to prove a similar result for the quantum $k$-SAT problem.
-This is a variant of {\sc $k$-local Hamiltonian} where each term is a projector, and we ask whether there exists a state which is in the nullspace of all the projectors (``satisfies all the constraints'').
+This is a variant of {\sc $k$\nobreakdash-local Hamiltonian} where each term is a projector, and we ask whether there exists a state which is in the nullspace of all the projectors (``satisfies all the constraints'').
 This problem was introduced by Bravyi~\cite{bravyi11}, who proved it is within $\ptime$ for $k=2$, and $\qma_1$-complete for $k \ge 4$, where $\qma_1$ is the 1-sided error variant of $\qma$.
 Gosset and Nagaj recently improved this result to prove that quantum 3-SAT is also $\qma_1$-complete~\cite{gosset13}.